sirarthur2479/JobTrackerProject/README.md

 - Users interact with the application through a simple, single-user frontend.
 - No authentication or user roles are implemented; all data is globally accessible.
-- The backend is not persisted using SQLite.
+- The backend is persisted using SQLite.
 - The application will run locally; no deployment configuration is included.
 - Date applied is set automatically in the backend and not user-editable.
 - Form validation ensures required fields are provided; no advanced validation (e.g., regex, length limits) is enforced.